Frequently Asked Questions

 Are your Standard & Deluxe rooms private?

 Yes, the Standard and Deluxe rooms are private, and will be occupied only by you (and a friend, if you're bringing one!)
-Only our dorm/bunk room is a shared room.
+Only our dorm/bunk room is a shared room for women.
 Our Standard and Deluxe rooms also have a private, en-suite bathroom and shower, including hot and cold water.
 Each room can sleep a maximum of 2 people.
 For couples, the 2 single beds can be pushed together to form a comfy double bed.